sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 Here we're going to use a little math trickery with some basic [integration](https://www.khanacademy.org/math/integral-calculus/ic-integration/ic-integral-calc-intro/v/introduction-to-integral-calculus?modal=1) (well, basic as far as integration goes, anyways) and some discussion about how one could use [velocity](https://www.scruminc.com/velocity/) or [business value points](https://www.agilealliance.org/resources/sessions/business-value-estimation/) to refine what the ideal trade off.

-Step one here is to answer the question, "well exactly how much time am I losing when I choose to invest in continuous learning?"
+Step one here is to answer the question, "Well exactly how much time am I losing when I choose to invest in continuous learning?"
 Should I invest 20% of my time for a 10% trade off?
 Or would it be better to invest 30% of my time for a 20% trade off?
 To answer this question, we'll need to learn more about the relationships between our two curves.
 More precisely, we need to know the area between the two curves.
 Luckily with desmos the heavy lifting is done for us.
 If you haven't already done so, click [here](https://www.desmos.com/calculator/bfk9p5ho7f) for an example.